-Through the years, it has been passed down from generation to generation, that the inhabitants of the Pueblo of Santa Clara, located some ten miles east of the cliff dwelling, are the decedents of the Puye.
-These decedents continue to speak the Tewa language, of which, the name Puye translates to “pueblo ruin where the rabbits assemble or meet.”
+Through the years, it has been passed down from generation to generation that the inhabitants of the Pueblo of Santa Clara, located some ten miles east of the cliff dwelling, are the decedents of the Puye.
+These decedents continue to speak the Tewa language, of which the name Puye translates to “pueblo ruin where the rabbits assemble or meet.”

 Carved out of a 200-foot high cliff ridge formed from the Jemez Caldera volcano that erupted more than a million years ago, the cliff dwellings contain some 740 rooms.
 Foundations and archeological evidence suggest that additional dwellings were constructed at the base of the cliff.
-The rooms dug into the cliff wall extend for over a mile along the south face of the Puye mesa, sometimes at two separate levels.
+The rooms dug into the cliff wall extend for over a mile along the south face of the Puye mesa, sometimes at two different levels.

-Over a dozen stairways, that are more like ladders and handholds, link the great Community House on the mesa top to the rock debris at the base of a cliff and the dwellings at its side.
+Over a dozen stairways, which are more like ladders and handholds, link the great Community House on the mesa top to the rock debris at the base of a cliff and the dwellings at its side.
 These “stairs” leading downward in various directions have been cut and worn into the cliffs, often accompanied by finger grips to make the climbing easier.

-Many of the stairways lead up to the large “Community House” which has been partly reconstructed on the top of the cliff.
+Many of the stairways lead up to the large “Community House,” which has been partly reconstructed on the top of the cliff.
 Built of blocks of volcanic tuff (rock formed of compressed volcanic ash and cinders,) the Community House may have served a defensive purpose for the ancient Indians.
 Portions of this structure were once up to two to three stories high.

-On the many rocky faces of the walls of the cliff house, numerous petroglyphs, including animal forms, human figures, geometric designs can be found.
+On the many rocky faces of the walls of the cliff house, numerous petroglyphs, including animal forms, human figures, geometric designs, can be found.

 Today, the Puye Cliff Dwellings is a National Landmark, owned and operated as a cultural monument by the Pueblo of Santa Clara.
 The site is generally open to the public but sometimes closed for rituals.